[Maturing]

 Quantile function:

-For univariate mixtures, the quantile function has no closed form and is computed numerically by inverting the c.d.f. using root-finding (stats::uniroot()).
+For univariate probability mixtures, the quantile function has no closed form and is computed numerically by inverting the c.d.f. using root-finding (stats::uniroot()).

 For multivariate mixtures, quantiles are not yet implemented.